Search datasources

 Granularity

-While it is tempting to add all of your datasources to an assistant, it is not always the right choice!
-(And you can already query all of your datasources using the @dust assistant if your workspace is configured with it.
+While it is tempting to add all of your datasources to an agent, it is not always the right choice!
+(And you can already query all of your datasources using the @dust agent if your workspace is configured with it.

 LLMs perform best when provided with the right data.
-So assistants that are plugged to a constrained number of data will usually perform better than the ones with access to everything.
+So agents that are plugged to a constrained number of data will usually perform better than the ones with access to everything.

-And remember when creating an assistant, try different options to check which one suits you best!
+And remember when creating an agent, try different options to evaluate which one suits you best!